EU, EEA, and Swiss citizens have the right to live and work in Belgium but must fulfill certain requirements if staying longer than three months.

 If you envisage staying in Belgium for more than three months, you must register at your local town hall (maison communale/gemeentehuis) within three months after your arrival.

-Depending on your status (worker, family member, financially supported resident, such as a retiree), you will be asked to submit additional documents to support your residency application.
+Depending on your status, you may need to submit additional documents to support your residency application.
 The town hall will forward your application to the Belgian Immigration Office.
 The federal authorities will make a decision on your application within a maximum period of six months.
 While your application is pending, you are entitled to reside in Belgium.

 These documents, among other, may include: